Dave Odom tied to college basketball's biggest upsets - WDEF

 Maybe now Odom can get some peace in this whole butt-end-of-an-upset thing.

 As the chairman of the Maui Invitational, he’s reminded every year of Chaminade’s victory way back when.
-The Silverswords are from Oahu, but Hawaiians band together and consider every team on islands as their own.
+The Silverswords are from Oahu, but fans in Hawaii band together and consider every team on islands as their own.

 “Every time I go to Hawaii, they introduce me to speak to a group and say, ‘he’s one of the coaches who was on the Virginia staff who lost to our very own Chaminade.’
 And I get up right behind them and say, ‘How many times must one man lose one game?’
 The answer is every time they introduce you.”